vilevent/Python-OOP/README.md

-# Python_OOP
+# OOP with Python
+> Assignment from Spring 2021 Introduction to Data Analytics course.

-Writing a Python script file containing a class named CreditCard that models a credit card
+Using object-oriented programming to write a CreditCard class that represent a real-world credit card.